borelcantelli/borelcantelli.github.io/ml/reinforcement/theoretical.md

 Provided that the $Q$ and $V$ functions are non-negative (integrability is assumed), the policy that maximizes the $Q$ function produces a policy that will be more optimal than the policy that maximizes the $V$ function.
 This is because the $Q$ function is a function of both the state and action spaces, and thus can capture more information about the environment than the $V$ function.
 We can see this from the following inequality:

 $$V^*(s) = \sup_{\pi} \int_{a\in A} Q(s,a)d\pi(a|s) \leq \int_{a\in A} \sup_\pi Q(s,a) d\pi(a|s) = \int_{a\in A} Q^*(s,a) d\pi(s|a)$$

+Note this does not necessarily hold true in general cases, since $V$ or $Q$ could be negative depending on how rewards are defined.